moodlehq/mdlrelease/README.md

 ### Major release

 The following steps must be followed to perform a major release.
 Hurrah - we are ready for a major release, a twice yearly occasion normally.
-This will take the master branch only, produce a major release, and then create the next stable branch.
+This will take the main branch only, produce a major release, and then create the next stable branch.
 After running this release type you will be required to edit these scripts and add a reference to the newly created stable release so that it is included in the processes here-after.

 **1. Run the pre-release script.**